Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Methods

 The MD simulation cell geometry is shown in Fig.~\ref{fig:model}a.
 An HCP $\alpha$-Ti single crystal cylinder is constructed such that the $[1\bar{2}10]$ is parallel to the cylinder axis; the Cartesian coordinate system employed has $\mathbf{e}_x \parallel [10\bar{1}0]$, $\mathbf{e}_y \parallel [0001]$ and $\mathbf{e}_z \parallel [1\bar{2}10]$.
 The simulation cell is periodic along the $\mathbf{e}_z$-axis.
 An $\langle \mathbf{a}\rangle$ screw dislocation, with both Burgers vector and line direction parallel to $\mathbf{e}_z$, is introduced in the center of the cylinder by displacing the atoms according to the anisotropic elasticity solution (lattice parameters and elastic constants for this potential as a function of temperature).
 The configuration is equilibrated at different temperatures in an $NVT$ ensemble.
 The interactions between atoms in Region I (see Fig.~\ref{fig:model}a) are described by the DP for Ti.
-The atoms in Region II are described as an Einstein crystal, i.e., the atoms are tethered at the coordinates of the as-constructed configuration by harmonic springs.
+The atoms in Region II are described as an Einstein crystal, i.e., the atoms are tethered at the coordinates of the as-constructed (with anisotropic elastic displacements of atoms from their perfect crystal locations) configuration by harmonic springs, to avoid the free surface of Region II which will apply image force on the dislocation core.
+The interface between Region I and II has negligible effect on the simulation results.
+Details can be found in the SI.
 The spring constant is determined as $3k_\txB T/\langle (\Delta\mathbf{r}_\text{atom})^2\rangle$, where $k_\txB$ is the Boltzmann constant, $T$ is the absolute temperature and $\langle (\Delta\mathbf{r}_\text{atom})^2\rangle$ is the mean squared displacement of atoms at the temperature $T$.
-The width of Region II is twice the cutoff radius of the DP.
-The whole system contains ${\sim}33$,000 atoms; i.e., large enough that Region II has little influence on the random walk of the dislocation about the center of Region I; see Supplementary Material for details.
+The radius of Region I is $\sim160$~\AA, the width of Region II is $\sim18$~\AA, and the dislocation line length is $\sim6$~\AA.
+The whole system contains $\sim33,000$ atoms; i.e., large enough that Region II and the interface between Region I and II have little influence on the random walk of the dislocation core about the center of Region I; see SI for details.
 The cylindrical sample containing a dislocation was equilibrated for 2~ns at each temperature.
 All MD simulations were performed using {\sc lammps}~\cite{plimpton1995fast}.